Cephelo/backpacktf-notifier/README.md

 ### 6. Open the folder in VSCode
 Open VSCode and then open the folder we unzipped in Step 3.
 File > Open Folder > (Select the folder you just unzipped) > Open

-Then click the document icon in the top left to enter VSCode's File Explorer.
+Then click the document icon in the top left to enter VSCode's File Explorer, if it's not already open.

+Select the file titled ".env"

 ### 7. Adding required Discord info
 Navigate back to the "Bot" tab on the left sidebar.

 Copy your TOKEN, which can be seen under the bot's username.
 If you only see a "Reset Token" button, click it and copy the token that shows up.
+Do not share this token anywhere else.

 Paste the TOKEN into the "DISCORD_BOT_TOKEN" field in the .env file you should see in VSCode's File Explorer.
+If you ever reset your Bot Token, you'll need to update it here too.

 Go to Discord and copy your User ID by right-clicking your profile picture.
 If you don't see this option, emable "Developer Mode" in your Discord Settings.

 Paste your User ID into the "YOUR_DISCORD_USER_ID" field in the .env file.

 ### 8. Adding your backpack.tf user token
 Go to https://backpack.tf/connections and copy your User Token.
+Do not share this token anywhere else.

 Paste your User Token into the "BACKPACKTF_USER_TOKEN" field in the .env file you should see in VSCode's File Explorer.
+If you ever generate a new User Token, you'll have to update it here too.

 If you'd like, you can also change some additional configuration settings: